 - A community-based service learning experience and reflection

 - A research paper and presentation designed to develop their critical thinking, written and oral communication, and research skills

 Guest presenters are another important career-focused component of WLC 360.
 Career Services provides a targeted workshop to assist students with their job/career search and networking strategies.
 Other guest speakers share information about diverse career paths available to Spanish majors.

 The department collaborates with Cal Poly's School of Education in training students who wish to obtain a bilingual teaching credential.

-The department also supports such student clubs as the Cal Poly Language Club, the Chinese Cultural Club, and MEXA (Movimiento Estudiantil Xicano de Aztlán), as well as sponsoring a quarterly film series and other cultural events such as the Chinese New Year celebration and the German Winter Festival.
+The department also supports such student clubs and societies as the Cal Poly Language Club, Phi Sigma Iota, the Chinese Cultural Club, and MEXA (Movimiento Estudiantil Xicano de Aztlán), as well as sponsoring a quarterly film series and other cultural events such as the Chinese New Year celebration and the German Winter Festival.